 Situated in the Epic Development, the two-story Southeast Asian-inspired restaurant offers a surefire unforgettable dining experience this June.

-Another place you’ll find a dining experience that you won’t forget anytime soon is at the newly-opened Temakaria in Trinity Groves.
+Another place you’ll find a dining experience that you won’t forget anytime soon is Temakaria in Trinity Groves.

-Having opened its doors in mid-May, Temakeria is now welcoming guests to a 2D-themed cafe that has been decorated with monochromatic comic book art creating a cartoon-like setting straight out of an artist’s sketch pad.
+Having opened its doors in mid-May 2022, Temakeria is now welcoming guests to a 2D-themed cafe that has been decorated with monochromatic comic book art creating a cartoon-like setting straight out of an artist’s sketch pad.

 Described as “an open-air bar and grille for open-minded people” Hamburger Mary’s is known for its flamboyant dining experience and range of tasty food.